(Still editing this post...)

 6. Not having high resolution images for print projects

 - Clients who won't spend for pictorial shoots or copyright images.
 If a client does not want to spend for a pic, what more spend for a decent design price?
 If a designer provides a client with a copyright free image, i think the client should spend more for the effort of providing it.
-Don't forget to state that the The client holds all responsibilities regarding approval and copyright (Application) issues (Photos/Wordings) & image trademarks of the approved project.
+Don't forget to state that the The

 7. Forcing you to use poorly designed logos and other elements